KESSELHAUS (Boiler House)

 Silo of Silence – Clicked Core

-Once a year, the KINDL – Centre for Contemporary Art invites an artist to present a single work in the imposing, twenty-metre-high Boiler House.
-This year the artist Haegue Yang, who lives in Berlin and Seoul, is realising her first institutional presentation in Berlin with a large-scale work.
+Once a year, the KINDL – Centre for Contemporary Art invites an artist to present a single work in the imposing, twenty-meter-high Boiler House.
+This year Haegue Yang is realising Silo of Silence – Clicked Core, her first institutional presentation in Berlin.

 As a sculptor, Yang is known for her versatile use of materials as well as diverse working strategies, ranging from industrially mass-produced items to organic and immaterial elements such as scents or noises.
 While her sculptural method is often labor-intensive and thematizes a notion of craftsmanship, it also maintains ideas of the conceptual or metaphorical.
 For KINDL, Yang has chosen a signature material with which she has long experimented: Venetian blinds.